 The group believes the intended application of the Principles provides an important underpin to the way financial services can deliver better and more sustainable outcomes for broader society.
-As an emerging market bank and one of the largest, systemic financial institutions in Africa, FirstRand can meaningfully contribute to and learn from this global coalition.

 The group's societal focus areas are also linked to the SDGs and the Paris Climate Agreement.
 FirstRand supports the Paris Agreement and commits to assisting the countries where the group operates to realise their Nationally Determined Contributions (NDCs).